 A Better Chance Host Families are the keystone of our program.
 Eight New Canaan families open their homes and hearts to our students each year.
 Students spend most Sundays and one full weekend each month with their host family.

-Our program also depends heavily on the generosity of New Canaan’s community organizations, including the Y, numerous churches, youth groups, recreation league sports teams, arts and theater groups, volunteer ambulance corp., and more, who offer financial support, services and fellowship, as well as opportunity for community service.
+Our program also depends heavily on the generosity of New Canaan’s community organizations, including the YMCA, numerous places of worship, youth groups, recreational sports leagues and teams, performance and visual arts groups, the volunteer ambulance corps, and more, who offer financial support, services and fellowship, as well as opportunity for community service.